-Self-Love: Being a transitional character in the story
+Self-love: being the transitional character in your story

 How great would it be if you were the parent, or sibling, the aunt, uncle or cousin who became the ‘transitional character’ of your family?
 What if you were the one person in your group of friends who stood up and said, I’m going to do things differently – do you want to join me?